If you are interested in the truth, then I hope you will join me as we seek to discern it.

 If you would like to know more about my background, experiences, and faith journey, please read on.

-In the four decades since I served as an officer in the Navy, I have been a real estate business professional, husband, entrepreneur, writer, teacher, father, speaker, mentor and grandfather.
+In the five decades since I served as an officer in the Navy, I have been a real estate business professional, husband, entrepreneur, writer, teacher, father, speaker, mentor and grandfather.
 From graduate school in London to developing an office building in Moscow with great Russian partners, I have developed real world perspectives on how faith should inform character and decisions.

 As a sometimes successful Type A achiever, it took me to age thirty-seven to surrender my ego and everything else to Christ.
 That was in 1984 in Charleston.
 It was the best and most significant decision of my life.
 A few years later we moved to Atlanta and began attending Church of the Apostles, where we were immersed in teaching and preaching that emphasized God’s Word.